apache/flink/docs/monitoring/metrics.md

 of your Flink distribution.

 In `dogstatsd` mode, all variables in Flink metrics such as `<host>`, `<job_name>`, `<tm_id>`, `<subtask_index>`, `<task_name>`, `<operator_name>` and others, will be included as tags.
-It is recommended to define scopes for this reporter such that no variables are included in the name itself, as they will be provided in tags (see below for example.)
+The domain always begins with `flink` followed by a generalized metric identifier.
+In contrast to the usual identifier it is not affected by scope-formats, does not contain any variables and is constant across jobs.
+An example for such a domain would be `flink.job.task.numBytesOut`.

 In `shortids` mode, Flink variables like `<tm_id>`, `<task_id>`, `<job_id>`, `<task_attempt_id>` will print only the first 8 hex characters of the 32 hex character value.
 This is to provide good enough distinction and identification, while